origami-z/salt-ds-tokens/README.md

 - [Spectrum Tokens](packages/tokens/) design tokens for Spectrum, Adobe's design system.
 - [Spectrum Token Visualizer Tool](docs/visualizer/) a visualizer for inspecting tokens.
 Published as a [static site](https://opensource.adobe.com/spectrum-tokens/visualizer/), not an NPM package.
+- [Spectrum Token Visualizer Tool S2](docs/s2-visualizer/) a version of the visualizer that shows the Spectrum 2 data.
+Published as a [static site](https://opensource.adobe.com/spectrum-tokens/s2-visualizer/).
 - [Spectrum Tokens Docs](docs/site/) a static site to show the component options API and other token data.

 ## Setup monorepo locally